ABOUT OUR ARECA PALM

 Allow the first few centimetres of soil to dry before you water again.
 It’s always best to keep its soil on the drier side rather than overly wet or soggy.
 In the summer, a weekly water will be enough for the Areca palm and this can be reduced to once every few weeks in the winter months.

 Is the Dypsis lutescens safe for dogs and other animals?

 Yes, this type of indoor palm is a non-toxic plant and very safe to place in a home with young children and hungry pets!

 PLANT STYLING TIPS

 The Areca Palm is the ideal size to make a statement thanks to its luscious tropical foliage.
 Place it in a corner of your living room or your conservatory and boost your mood with the tropical ambiance it brings.
-This palm’s handwoven basket will add a rustic feel.

 We use a next day delivery service with one of our trusted couriers.
 Please allow a little bit of packing time.
 During COVID and busy times this can be up to 5 days.

 Your personal information and data is secure with us.
 This is our website platform providers bread and butter.
 Uncompromised safety & security.